 Barnaby mentioned his recent article on male brutish behaviour – a must read.
 Changing masculine brutish behaviour needs to come from the heart.
 Men need to take charge of their phallic identity (mind and penis).
 That is, our penises are not a tool, are not mechanistic, are not to be used for the dark side of sex, nor used to pursue power driven ego.
 Instead our penises must be reflective of love and emotional connectedness.
 Phallic related masculine love and kindness must come from within.
 Men are ultimately responsible for this change.
 How we go about this is probably best explored in another article.

 So, remember to use respectful and explicit communication techniques that have been outlined here.
 Or come and talk with me for further coaching in communication, touch, sexual wants and desires or to re-empower yourself from a negative experience.

 On a personal note, it took me most of my adult life to learn how to say no. This happened as a result of my education and training in somatic sex coaching and bodywork.
-Such education would have stopped sexual coercion as a teenager.
 Kai